 - validation of ICESat freeboard algorithms; and

-- estimates of sea-ice exchange between the Arctic Ocean and peripheral seas.
+- estimates of sea-ice exchange between the Arctic and Southern Oceans and peripheral seas.